radiant/radiant/README.md

     $ gem install radiant --prerelease

-This will install the gem with the prerelease name, for example: ‘radiant-0.9.0.rc2’.

-### Upgrading an Existing Project to a newer version

-1. Update the Radiant assets from in your project:

-    $ rake radiant:update

-2. Migrate the database:

-    $ rake production db:migrate

-3. Restart the web server

 ## Development Requirements

-To run tests you will need to have the following gems installed:
+To run tests you will need to uncomment the "gemspec" line in the Gemfile and run "bundle install".
+Then run "bundle install rake spec".

-  gem install ZenTest rspec rspec-rails cucumber webrat nokogiri sqlite3-ruby

 ## Support